ahlstromcj/seq66/README.md

 # README for Seq66 0.95.0

 Chris Ahlstrom
-2015-09-10 to 2021-06-16
+2015-09-10 to 2021-06-19

 __Seq66__ is a MIDI sequencer and live-looper with a hardware-sampler grid-pattern interface, MIDI automation for live performance, sets and playlists for song management, scale/chord-aware piano-roll interface, song editor for creative composition, and control via mouse, keystrokes, and MIDI.
-Includes mute-groups so that a set of patterns can be enabled/disabled with one keystroke or MIDI control Supports NSM (New Session Manager) on Linux, can also be run headless.
+Mute-groups can enable/disable multiple patterns with one keystroke or MIDI control.
+Supports NSM (Non Session Manager) on Linux; can also be run headless.
 It does not support audio samples, just MIDI.

-__Seq66__ is a refactoring of the Qt version of Sequencer64/Kepler34, reboots of __Seq24__ with modern C++ and new features.
+__Seq66__ is a major refactoring of Sequencer64/Kepler34, both being reboots of __Seq24__ with modern C++ and new features.
 Linux users can build this application from the source code.
 See the INSTALL file.
 Windows users can get an installer package on GitHub or build it with Qt Creator.
-A large PDF user-manual is provided.
+A comprehensive PDF user-manual is provided.

 ![Alt text](doc/latex/images/main-window/main-window-fluxbox.png?raw=true "Seq66
 Dark-Cold Fluxbox")